-"Consumers increasingly see social and environmental product provenance as a minimum requirement, not a premium-priced extra."
+"Consumers see social and environmental product provenance as a minimum requirement, not a premium-priced extra."

 Sustainability considerations are a part of modern life.
 In the complex cotton supply chain, sustainability covers a great variety of factors: from water conservation in the field through labour conditions in the factories to energy efficiency in the retail outlets.